4 Pillars of Design – Part 2

 Content

 In any mode of communication, Content means the information and experiences directed towards an end-user or audience to create a seamless user experience.
-It might be in form of Text, links, images, voice, videos, animated graphics, forms etc.
+It might be in the form of Text, links, images, voice, videos, animated graphics, forms, etc.

-1. Writing for clarity- It seems very simple and easy but maintaining simplicity is very difficult.
-A content needs to be simple and concise for easy scanning by users.
-That means a sentence should not contain unnecessary words, a paragraph no unnecessary sentence, for the same reason a drawing should not have unnecessary lines/shape/elements.
+- Writing for clarity- It seems very simple and easy but maintaining simplicity is very difficult.
+Content needs to be simple and concise for easy scanning by users.
+That means a sentence should not contain unnecessary words, and a paragraph should not contain unnecessary sentences, for the same reason a drawing should not have unnecessary lines/shapes/elements.
 For this purpose, a machine should not have an unnecessary part.
-It also means not that the writer makes all sentences short, or avoid all detail and treat subjects only in outline but that every word tell.
+It also means not that the writer makes all sentences short, or avoids all detail and treats subjects only in outline but that every word tells.

-2. Methods that facilitate scanning- Studies of how users read on the Web found that they do not actually read: instead, they scan the text.
-Content needs to be Concise, Scannable and Objective.
+- Methods that facilitate scanning- Studies of how users read on the Web found that they do not actually read: instead, they scan the text.
+Content needs to be Concise, Scannable, and Objective.
 How to achieve this, will be discussed later in the article.

-3. Content strategy consideration- Content marketers draw and develop the larger story that an organization tells.
+- Content strategy consideration- Content marketers draw and develop the larger story that an organization tells.
 They focus on ways to engage an audience, using content to drive profitable behaviors.
 According to Kristina Halvorson, CEO of BrainTraffic and founder of ConFab, teamwork is essential when it comes to content strategy.
-When discussing content and its realization, one should be careful about followings:
+When discussing content and its realization, one should be careful about the following:

 Why do we need these?

-• To minimize re-work and identifying existing content.
+- To minimize re-work and identify existing content.

-Printed content are physical that’s why it can be viewed as wide as page.
+Printed content is physical that’s why it can be viewed as wide as a page.

-Where digital space has various range of screens that’s why content needs to be screen specific.
+Where digital space has various ranges of screens which is why content needs to be screen-specific.

-• Are less patient compare to printed documents.
+- Are less patient compared to printed documents.

-• Have low tolerance to low paragraphs and sentences.
+- Have a low tolerance for paragraphs and sentences.

 Capitalization – When to use which?

-• Use “Title case capitalization” when displaying Primary Navigation Tabs, Secondary Navigation Tabs including steps in Sequential Navigation, Button Labels, Group and Column headers.
+- Use “Title case capitalization” when displaying Primary Navigation Tabs, and Secondary Navigation Tabs including steps in Sequential Navigation, Button Labels, Group, and Column headers.

-• Use “Sentence case capitalization” when displaying Page Titles, Filed Labels, Bullet Items, Page body content, Instruction, Informational messages, Hyperlinks.
+- Use “Sentence case capitalization” when displaying Page Titles, Filed Labels, Bullet Items, Page body content, Instruction, Informational messages, and Hyperlinks.

 Using Active Voice

-• Multiple research reports have quoted that users scan first 7-11 characters when scanning for relevant contents.
+- Multiple research reports have quoted that users scan the first 7-11 characters when scanning for relevant content.

-• To facilitate the way user scan, use passive voice to get keywords up front in: Headings, Sub-headings, Captions, Hyperlink Texts, Bulleted lists.
+- To facilitate the way users scan, use passive voice to get keywords up front in Headings, Sub-headings, Captions, Hyperlink Texts, and Bulleted lists.

 Users Strive for Simplicity

-• Readers process and understand the simple terms more quickly.
+- Readers process and understand simple terms more quickly.

 Avoid Acronyms & Jargons

-• Always ask: Would your target audience will understand this term without explanation?
+- Always ask: Would your target audience understand this term without explanation?

 Above mentioned points will help to organize your content and make it easily accessible.
 The Below mentioned example will help you to understand it more clearly: